kpham841/MBot/README.md

 ## Challenges
 Figuring out the best way to implement features was the biggest challenge, especially the ones that required a database since I had no prior knowledge of using databases.
-However, after many hours of research, talking to people on coding forums, and trial and error, I eventually learned how to update and retrieve user data from the database.
+I eventually learned how to update and retrieve user data from the database after researching.
 This knowledge helped me implement a ton of features, such as the xp and currency system, as well as user profiles.

 ## Set-up
 1. Create a Discord account